peacefulrespite/peacefulrespite.github.io/_posts/2015-11-22-welcome-to-peaceful-respite.markdown

 comes out of Japan, from the nitty gritty of _Dark Souls_ to the classic _Final Fantasy_ pixel art.
 Covering a specific subset of games feels more doable as a hobby.
-Covering all of video games would be overwhelming and difficult to do for me in my free time
+Covering all of video games would be overwhelming and difficult to do for me in my free time.

 ## Thanks!